 - 10-12 cloves garlic ,thinly sliced

-- 1 teaspoon red chili flakes or to taste
+- 1 teaspoon crushed red pepper flakes or to taste

 - 2 teaspoon dry parsley flakes or ¼ cup chopped fresh Italian parsley